Pranchiyettan & the Saint

-Pranchiyettan & the Saint is a 2010 Indian Malayalam-language satirical comedy film written, directed, and produced by Ranjith.
+Pranchiyettan & the Saint is a 2010 Indian Malayalam-language satirical comedy fantasy film written, directed, and produced by Ranjith.
 The film centres on the fictitious conversation between the Thrissur-based businessman C. E. Francis, a.k.a.
 Pranchiyettan (Mammootty), and St. Francis of Assisi (Jesse Fox Allen).
 Khushbu Sundar, Priyamani, Innocent, Siddique, Jagathy Sreekumar, Ganapathy, Sasi Kalinga, Tini Tom, and Biju Menon play the other important roles.
 The film is considered one of the best comedy films in Malayalam cinema and has attained cult status in the years following its release.
 Some critics consider the film as one of the defining movies of the Malayalam New Wave.

 Plot

 Francis of the Chiramel house, nicknamed Pranchiyettan, visits a church one night and starts praying to Saint Francis.
-Suddenly, Saint Francis comes alive in front of Pranchi and starts speaking in Malayalam to Pranchi.
+Suddenly, Saint Francis appears in front of Pranchi and starts speaking in Malayalam to Pranchi.
 From there, Pranchi narrates several events from his life that led him there to the Saint.

-As a kid, Pranchi was mockingly called Ari Pranchi (meaning Rice Pranchi) due to Pranchi's family historically being in the rice business.
+As a kid, Pranchi was mockingly called Ari Pranchi due to Pranchi's family historically being in the rice business.
 One day, Jose, who desires Pranchi's girlfriend Omana, starts a fight with Pranchi by mocking him.
 Omana, who had warned Pranchi to never get into fights, gets angry with him and breaks up.
 Later, Omana marries Jose.

 Many years later, Pranchi, though he has never passed high school, has become a wealthy and influential businessman.
 However, people still mock him behind his back, calling him Ari Pranchi.
 Pranchi, who is saddened by this, tries many ways to gain respect as a result.
 He tries to become a club's president but loses to Jose, who makes fun of him before Pranchi's campaign speech.
 He even attempts to get the Padmashree, the fourth highest civilian honor in India, in order to finally gain respect.
 He is supported in these endeavors by his assistant Menon.
 When the Padmashree plan fails, Pranchi locks himself inside his house for days.

-One day, a woman who is also named Padmashree, knocks on Pranchi's door, and Pranchi gets angry when he hears her name(He assumes he is being mocked for losing the Padmashree) so kicks her.
+One day, a woman who is also named Padmashree, knocks on Pranchi's door, and Pranchi gets angry when he hears her name (he assumes he is being mocked for losing the Padmashree award) so kicks her.
 After the misunderstanding is cleared, Padmashree invites Pranchi to inaugurate her art gallery, citing the reason that Pranchi has donated to many heart operations for poor people.
 Eventually Padmashree also helps redecorate Pranchi's outdated looking house and Pranchi falls in love with her.
 Just as he is about to propose, she says she has to leave to Mumbai, and Pranchi doesn't say anything.